 - Freshly ground black pepper

-- 4. Arrange the drumsticks on the grill rack over direct heat and cook, turning every 6 to 8 minutes, until the chicken is golden on all sides and an instant-read thermometer inserted into the meatiest part of a leg away from the bone registers 165°F (74°C), 30 to 45 minutes total.
-During the last 10 minutes of grilling, generously and repeatedly brush the chicken with the jam mixture and transfer the chicken to indirect heat.
+- Arrange the drumsticks on the grill rack over direct heat and cook, turning every 6 to 8 minutes, until the chicken is golden on all sides and an instant-read thermometer inserted into the meatiest part of a leg away from the bone registers 165°F (74°C), 30 to 45 minutes total.
+After about 20 to 30 minutes, depending on how quickly your chicken is cooking, generously and repeatedly brush the chicken with the jam mixture and transfer the chicken to indirect heat.
 Plonk the drumsticks on a platter and let rest for 5 minutes.